AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/user-group.md

    ![](assets/delete-a-group.png)
    _Delete option in the Actions menu to remove a user group_

 4. Confirm the deletion when prompted.
-The user group will be deleted from Adobe Learning Manager.
+The user group will be deleted.

 ## Download user group report